Workspace Trust has been significantly adjusted. VisualStudioCode 1.5.8 released

 This is a setting that I thought was previously impossible, but now you can adjust the scroll bar to make it thicker or thinner

-I tried adjusting it a bit, but if it was too thick the display area would be narrowed, and if it was too thin it would be stressful to use the mouse.
+I tried adjusting it a bit, but making it too thick narrows the display area, and making it too thin makes mouse operation stressful.

-In the end I decided the default was best.
+In the end, I think the default is best.

 Markdown preview now supports math expressions